where it all begins

 Jubilee Vineyard

-Jubilee Vineyard, 140± acres tucked away in the Eola-Amity Hills of the Willamette Valley.
-The area is characterized by rolling hills and diverse microclimates, contributing to the production of high-quality wines.
-Jubilee Vineyard is LIVE certified with a total of 32± acres under trellis.
-Blocks of Pinot Noir, Chardonnay, Gamay, and Dolcetto grapes stretch across the hills of this property.
+Jubilee Vineyard is a 140± acre site tucked away in the Eola-Amity Hills of the Willamette Valley.
+The area is characterized by rolling hills and diverse microclimates, which contribute to the production of high-quality wines.
+Jubilee Vineyard is LIVE certified, with a total of 32± acres under trellis.
+Blocks of Pinot Noir, Chardonnay, Gamay, and Dolcetto stretch across the hills of this property.

-Jubilee Vineyard specializes in dry-farming techniques by taking advantage of the cool marine air from the Pacific Ocean, funneled through the Van Duzer Corridor, offering a unique cooling effect on the vineyards during the warm summer months.
+Jubilee Vineyard specializes in dry-farming techniques, taking advantage of the cool marine air from the Pacific Ocean, which is funneled through the Van Duzer Corridor and provides a unique cooling effect on the vineyards during the warm summer months.

-With this diurnal temperature variation, the warmer days and cooler nights contribute to developing complex flavors in the grapes, particularly in their final ripening stages.
-Eola-Amity Hills is an established and highly desired American Viticultural Area (AVA).
+Thanks to this diurnal temperature variation, the warm days and cool nights help develop complex flavors in the grapes, particularly during their final ripening stages.
+Eola-Amity Hills is an established and highly sought-after American Viticultural Area (AVA).

 Appellation